jamesnet214/wpf-code-rules/README.md

 <br />

 #### :point_right: <ins>*Situation that Try Catch should be used*</ins>
-&nbsp; &nbsp; When you need to check *the success of the action* through Try Catch.
+When you need to check <ins>the success of the action</ins> through Try Catch.
 - `Local File Access`
 - `Crawling`
 - `API`